How to watch the Buffalo Bills preseason game against the Pittsburgh Steelers

 Television

-The Bills-Steelers game will be aired locally on WIVB, the official broadcast station of the Buffalo Bills.
+The Bills-Steelers game will be aired locally on WBGH.
 Additionally, a number of our sister stations will air the game across New York State, as well as Erie, Pa. and Burlington, Vt.
 Coverage begins with Buffalo Kickoff Live at 6 p.m.

 Andrew Catalon and Steve Tasker will have the call, along with sideline reporter Cynthia Frelund.